Major 7.8 earthquake rocks Turkey and Syria, killing hundreds

 Rescue workers and residents raced to search for survivors under the rubble of their homes in multiple cities, working through tangles of metal and chunks of concrete.

-Turkey's Disaster and Emergency Management agency said at least 284 people in seven Turkish provinces.
+Turkey's Disaster and Emergency Management agency said at least 284 people were killed in seven Turkish provinces.
 The agency said 440 people were injured.
 The death toll in government-held areas of Syria climbed to 237 with more than 630 injured, according to Syrian state media.
-Rescuers said dozens were killed in rebel-held areas, according to the Reuters news service.
+At least 120 people were killed in rebel-held areas, according to the White Helmets, the emergency organization in opposition areas.

 In the Turkish city of Adana, one resident said three buildings near his home collapsed.
 "I don't have the strength anymore," one survivor could be heard calling out from beneath the rubble as rescue workers tried to reach him, said the resident, journalism student Muhammet Fatih Yavus.
 Further east in Diyarbakir, cranes and rescue teams rushed people on stretchers out of a mountain of pancaked concrete floors that was once an apartment building.